 My recent trip to Nepal was an overwhelming episode of my life.
 This country has a lot to offer to all adventure lovers.
-I still get goose bumps when I think about the journey.
+I still get goosebumps when I think about the journey.
 Whether it was, Night spent in Thamel, witnessing first rays of sunlight kissing Annapurna Peaks during my solo trek (Ghorepani), those six seconds of free fall during the Canyon Swing (The last resort, Tatopani), the beautiful people I met along the way or flight to Pokhara.
 I can still feel that liveliness when I shut my eyes and think about it.
-The memories are going to be there forever and it’s not easy to summarise the whole experience in few words.
+The memories are going to be there forever and it’s not easy to summarise the whole experience in a few words.
 But I’ll give a shot.

 - 1 INR is equivalent to 1.60 Nepalese Rupee.
 This rate is standard across the whole country.
-You can make transaction in INR however I have noticed people are not very keen to take notes of INR in 500 denomination.
+You can make a transaction in INR however I have noticed people are not very keen to take notes of INR in 500 denomination.

 - Indian SIM cards don’t work in Nepal.
 However you can buy local SIMs from Nepal Airport, Ncell is the preferred telecom provider.
 Please carry passport size photographs.

-- There is a confusion on usage of cards issued by Indian Banks however I managed to use my card on State Bank of Nepal ATM with a certain transaction fee.
+- There is a confusion on the usage of cards issued by Indian Banks however I managed to use my card on State Bank of Nepal ATM with a certain transaction fee.
 Always check with locals to get more clarity.

 - Most of the folks speak reasonably good Hindi.

 - There are few airlines which are providing their services and are comparatively cheap like Royal Nepal Airlines and Indigo.
-I personally prefer Indigo because of their competitive Air fare and strive towards being on time.
+I personally prefer Indigo because of their competitive Airfare and strive towards being on time.

-- Agoda is a good platform to do your bookings & there is an option to do reservation in advance without making any payment which gives you a flexibility.
+- Agoda is a good platform to do your bookings & there is an option to do reservation in advance without making any payment which gives you flexibility.
 I made my all bookings via this online platform.

 Kathmandu is the capital city of Nepal.
 This is a buzzing city since this is a central stage for all administrative and tourism activity in Nepal.
 For me, it was like being another city in India with similar cultural heritage and resemblance of Hinduism.
-My abode was in the commercial neighbourhood of Kathmandu Thamel “Hotel Horizon”.
+My abode was in the commercial neighborhood of Kathmandu Thamel “Hotel Horizon”.